ReportDataCode/HackerPH101/README.md

 # HackerPH101
-Here is my GitHub repository that I maintain for people to use to access documents and education resources about cybersecurity.
+Here is my GitHub repository that I maintain for people to use to access documents and education resources about computer science and cybersecurity.